NonMajorNerd/nonmajornerd.github.io/characters.md

 ---

 ## Overview
 > Your Character is a combination of statistics, a possible Archetype and Artifact, and your imagination.
-Your Character serves as your representative in the game, your avatar in the Chat RPG world.
+Your Character serves as your representative in the game, your avatar in the Channel Points RPG world.
 Like the protagonists of a novel or a movie, Character's are at the center of the game’s action.

 ### Character Card
 Your Character's in-game objects and abilities are often summarized via the Character Card seen below.
 This is accompanied by the Character Text which is broadcast into the Twitch chat and contains mostly the same information.